Origin of Giant Stellar Clumps in High-Redshift Galaxies: Conclusions

 \item Although total stellar masses of 2D clumps are significantly overestimated, the masses of young stars are only overestimated by factor of a few relative to the most luminous corresponding 3D clump (\autoref{fig:young2D3D}).

 \item We created mock images of H$\alpha$ emission measure and compared the sizes of H$\alpha$ clumps with the expectation of the linear theory of global disc instabilities.
 We do not find the expected correlation between $R_{\rm clump}/R_{\rm disc}$ and $\sigma/V_{\rm rot}$, primarily because the clump sizes are much smaller than expected.
-Therefore, we conclude that the observed clumps are not the result of gravitational instabilities in thin axisymmetric discs. \end{itemize}
+Therefore, we conclude that the observed clumps are not the result of gravitational instabilities in thin axisymmetric discs, \revv{at least in Milky Way-sized galaxies}. \end{itemize}